gabrafo/LearningSQL/README.md

 - *FinalProject/:* Contains the implementation of the final project.
 It's not implemented yet.

 ## Disclaimer
 I am currently a backend web developer with a focus on Java, and my main interest is in improving my SQL skills.
 While data analysis is not my primary focus, I believe this course offers valuable insights and practical knowledge that are broadly applicable.
+Besides, altough most of the repository documentation is in english, the exercises themselves are in portuguese.

 ## Acknowledgements
 Special thanks to the course instructor for providing a comprehensive and engaging learning experience.